Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Communications

 \subsubsection{Applications of Conventional QC for Power Allocation}

 \textbf{QC in a single-cell system}:

 A single-cell communication system in wireless networks typically consists of a BS or access point and multiple user devices, responsible for handling wireless communications within a local area.
 User devices within this area communicate with the BS.
-A typical single-cell system is shown in Fig. \ref{figure-cell-communications}. \cite{done-third-zhongrunhu-9-ok} and \cite{done-gaopeng-14-ok-fine} considered power allocation within a straightforward context, focusing on a single cell of a multiple access (MA) system while applying conventional QC algorithms. $K$ transmitter-receiver communication pairs with Gaussian interference were involved in \cite{done-third-zhongrunhu-9-ok}.
-The problem was conceptualized as a non-convex and NP-hard programming formulation aimed at maximizing the weighted-sum rate.
-To address this problem, a QPSO based approach was employed, leveraging the characteristics of QC and biological behaviors.
-However, the network structure was simple and only Shannon capacity was considered without addressing interference.
-Energy limitation issues was addressed in \cite{done-gaopeng-14-ok-fine} in cognitive radio sensor networks by constructing a mathematical model for power allocation.
-Bernstein approximation technique was used to control the approximation error of function value to tackle probability constraints.
-In addition, it adopted the concept of co-evolution to deal with large scale problems.
-The proposed optimization problem was complex and NP-hard, which was corresponding to the co-evolutionary theory.
-A stochastic optimization algorithm based on polynomial approximation and QPSO was proposed to solve the problem.
+A typical single-cell system is shown in Fig. \ref{figure-cell-communications}. \cite{done-third-zhongrunhu-9-ok} and \cite{done-gaopeng-14-ok-fine} consider power allocation within a straightforward context, focusing on a single cell of a multiple access (MA) system while applying conventional QC algorithms. $K$ transmitter-receiver communication pairs with Gaussian interference are involved in \cite{done-third-zhongrunhu-9-ok}.
+The problem is conceptualized as a non-convex and NP-hard programming formulation aimed at maximizing the weighted-sum rate.
+To address this problem, a QPSO based approach is employed, leveraging the characteristics of QC and biological behaviors.
+However, the network structure is simple and only Shannon capacity is considered without addressing interference.
+Energy limitation issues are addressed in \cite{done-gaopeng-14-ok-fine} in cognitive radio sensor networks by constructing a mathematical model for power allocation.
+Bernstein approximation technique is used to control the approximation error of function value to tackle probability constraints.
+In addition, it adopts the concept of co-evolution to deal with large scale problems.
+The proposed optimization problem is complex and NP-hard, which is corresponding to the co-evolutionary theory.
+A stochastic optimization algorithm based on polynomial approximation and QPSO is proposed to solve the problem.